Choose an internet service provider for your business

 - unlimited data - no monthly limits for data throughput, but some providers may still have fair usage policies

 It's important to understand that the monthly service charge isn't the only cost involved in an ISP package.
-Other fees may include modem rental fees, installation fees, service charges, and early termination fees, among others.
+Other fees may include broadband router cost, installation fees, service charges, and early termination fees, among others.

 If your package includes data caps and allowances, you will have to factor in the consequences of exceeding them, such as additional charges, loss of service for the remainder of the billing cycle, etc.